rezarahimian/docs/multiple_withdrawal.rst

 #.
 Current amount of allowed tokens to transfer (N)
 #.
 New allowance for transferring tokens (M)

 By changing these parameters, we would be able to evaluate all possible results based on different inputs.
-These results have been summarized in Tables2, 3, 4.
+These results have been summarized in Tables 3, 4, 5.
 For example, Table2 shows result of all possible input values if approver wants to reduce previously allowed transfers.
-Table3 evaluates the same result for increasing and even passing the same allowance as before. the last table checks input values in boundaries (New allowance = 0 OR New allowance = Current allowance + Transferred tokens).
+Table 3 evaluates the same result for increasing and even passing the same allowance as before. the last table checks input values in boundaries (New allowance = 0 OR New allowance = Current allowance + Transferred tokens).

 .. figure:: images/multiple_withdrawal_19.png
     :scale: 100%
     :figclass: align-center

-    *Table 2: Test results in case on new allowance (M) < current allowance (N)*
+    *Table 3: Test results in case on new allowance (M) < current allowance (N)*

 .. figure:: images/multiple_withdrawal_20.png
     :scale: 100%
     :figclass: align-center

-    *Table 3: Test results in case on new allowance (M) > current allowance (N) OR new allowance (M) = current allowance (N)*
+    *Table 4: Test results in case on new allowance (M) > current allowance (N) OR new allowance (M) = current allowance (N)*

 .. figure:: images/multiple_withdrawal_21.png
     :scale: 100%
     :figclass: align-center

-    *Table 4: Test results in case on new allowance (M) = 0 OR new allowance (M) = Transferred tokens (T) + current allowance (N)*
+    *Table 5: Test results in case on new allowance (M) = 0 OR new allowance (M) = Transferred tokens (T) + current allowance (N)*

-In Table1, the goal is to prevent spender from transferring more tokens than already transferred.
+In Table 2, the goal is to prevent spender from transferring more tokens than already transferred.
 Because approver is reducing allowance, so the result (Total transferable = S) MUST be always in range of M≤ S≤T+N. As we can see this equation is true for all results of Table1 which is showing this attack is not possible in case of reducing allowance.
-In Table2 and Table3, total transferable tokens MUST be always less than new allowance (S≤M) no matter how many tokens have been already transferred.
-Result of tests for different input values shows that TKNv2 can address multiple withdrawal attack by making front-running gain ineffective.
+In Table 4 and Table 5, total transferable tokens MUST be always less than new allowance (S≤M) no matter how many tokens have been already transferred.
+Result of tests for different input values shows that *TKNv2* can address multiple withdrawal attack by making front-running gain ineffective.
 Moreover, we compared these two tokens in term of Gas consumption.
-TokenV2.approve uses almost the same Gas as TokenV1.approve, however, gas consumption of TokenV2.transferFrom is around 50% more than TokenV1.transferFrom.
+TokenV2.approve uses almost the same Gas as ``TokenV1.approve``, however, gas consumption of ``TokenV2.transferFrom`` is around 50% more than ``TokenV1.transferFrom``.
 This difference is because of maintaining a new mapping variable for tracking transferred tokens:

 .. figure:: images/multiple_withdrawal_22.png
     :scale: 100%
     :figclass: align-center

-    *Table 5: comparison of Gas consumption between TKNv1 and TKNv2*
+    *Table 6: comparison of Gas consumption between TKNv1 and TKNv2*

 Additionally, Transferring and receiving tokens trigger expected events (Visible under Etherscan):